BravoHO/POE-Inv-Dump/README.md

 Select squares of which you want to dump your inventory, press and hold LShift and click 2 points to select an area

 ![image](https://github.com/BravoHO/POE-Inv-Dump/assets/57259381/56f1d342-7840-4b36-914c-66007aab42be)

+Press "ok" to start the inventory dump and press clear if you want to make a large change to the layout, if not click on selected squares to de-select.